 Are you using Windows 10?
 Getting a “WiFi doesn’t have a valid IP configuration” error.
-It is a common problem experienced by most of the Windows users.
-This error can also occur if you are using an Ethernet connection on your PC.
+It is a common problem experienced by most Windows users.
+This error can also occur if you use an Ethernet connection on your PC.
 But don’t worry, as the error can be fixed easily.

-The error says that the problem is with your computer TCP/IP stack.
-The windows users might get this error when troubleshooting.
-Unluckily, the troubleshooting only gives problems but does not solve it.
+The error says the problem is your computer’s TCP/IP stack.
+Windows users might get this error when troubleshooting.
+Unluckily, troubleshooting only gives problems but does not solve them.
 The user must solve the problem manually.

 The reason for getting the error can be any.
 There might be a fault in-network, the network settings might be incorrect, hardware issues, network problems from the operator, and many other reasons.
-But as we told, the error can be fixed easily.
+But as we told you, the error can be fixed easily.

 There are a few methods to fix the problem, which we will provide here in this article.
-By uninstalling the wireless network adapter, or rest TCP/IP, renew the IP address, or manually set your IP address, or use other methods.
+Uninstalling the wireless network adapter, resetting the TCP/IP, renewing the IP address, manually setting your IP address, or using other methods.

-Here, in this article, we will provide you with the methods of fixing the error.
+Here, this article will provide the methods for fixing the error.
 Check out the solutions and solve the error in Windows PC.

-Check out the methods to fix the error.
+Check out the best ways to fix the WiFi Doesn’t Have a Valid IP configuration Error.
 We have provided a step-by-step guide in all the ways.

 Fix the error by resetting the TCP/IP from Command Prompt.
 Check out the steps below: